SAP-archive/cloud-sample-spaceflight-ui/Exercise04/Exercise04.md

 	![](images/17.png)

-1. Add the following codes for the buttons on the footer area.
+1. Add the following codes for the buttons on the footer area after the end tag  **\</semantic:content>** at the bottom of the file.

 	```
 	<semantic:footerCustomActions>